Seq # 285010300

 Bionomics

-The larva lives inside the stem causing a spindle-shaped gall, up to 15 mm long and 4 mm broad, mainly in the top- and side-stalks, preferably in a flowering side-stalk.
+The larva lives inside the stem causing a spindle-shaped gall, up to 15 mm long and 4 mm broad, mainly in the top and side stalks, preferably in a flowering side-stalk.

 Before pupation an exit hole is made in the lower part of the gall, leaving only a thin layer of bark.
 The pupa lies with its head downwards in the cocoon.

-The species hibernates in the adult stage.
+The species hibernate in the adult stage.

 No pictures yet!